 Although the Balancing Pool had accepted the return of Battle River 5 PPA from the PPA Buyer, the Balancing Pool took the position that it could not make a determination on the return of the Keephills PPA until after a decision had been rendered in the Government of Alberta’s lawsuit.
 In the summer of 2017, the PPA Buyer filed an injunction in the Court of Queen’s Bench in which it asked the court to direct the Balancing Pool to complete and issue its determination on return of the Keephills PPA, which the Balancing Pool was subsequently ordered to do.
 Based on the court’s ruling, the Balancing Pool accepted the return of the Keephills PPA on December 6, 2017 and determined the Government of Alberta’s lawsuit was not an impediment to any actions related to the termination of the PPAs, including termination of the Battle River 5 PPA.

 On March 8, 2018, the Government of Alberta reached a settlement agreement with ENMAX PPA Management, the Buyer of the Battle River 5 PPA and Keephills PPA, bringing a conclusion to the Attorney General of Alberta’s application with the Alberta Court of Queen’s Bench.

-Q: What will the effective date be for the termination?
+Q: What is the effective date of the termination?

-Q: What will be the impact on electricity prices?
+Q: What is the anticipated impact on electricity prices?

 Electricity prices are the outcome of the competitive forces governing Alberta’s wholesale electricity market and, as such, are subject to uncertainty.
-The Balancing Pool hired an independent firm to generate market price forecasts as part of the termination analysis and these forecasts suggested prices may increase modestly by $8 per MWh following the terminations, with prices remaining far below historical averages and below the cost of building new generation in the market.
+The Balancing Pool worked with an external market forecasting consultant to generate market price forecasts as part of the termination analysis and these forecasts suggested prices may increase modestly by $8 per MWh following the terminations, with prices remaining far below historical averages and below the cost of building new generation in the market.